caseyg/awesome/TOPICS.md

 *   [TheAcharya/Airlift](https://github.com/TheAcharya/Airlift) - Upload & Merge Data with Attachments to Airtable

 *   [achembarpu/pockyt](https://github.com/achembarpu/pockyt) - Automate & manage your Pocket.com collection.

-## csv

-*   [TheAcharya/Airlift](https://github.com/TheAcharya/Airlift) - Upload & Merge Data with Attachments to Airtable

-*   [gavinr/github-csv-tools](https://github.com/gavinr/github-csv-tools) - Import and export GitHub issues via CSV

-*   [Daniel-KM/Omeka-plugin-CsvImportPlus](https://github.com/Daniel-KM/Omeka-plugin-CsvImportPlus) - This fork of the plugin for Omeka allows users to import metadata of items from a simple CSV file.
-Improvements are: choice of separators, import of metadata of files and collections, update of any record, import of files one by one to avoid to overload the server.

-*   [simonw/datasette](https://github.com/simonw/datasette) - An open source multi-tool for exploring and publishing data

-*   [tabulapdf/tabula](https://github.com/tabulapdf/tabula) - Tabula is a tool for liberating data tables trapped inside PDF files

 ## dropbox